 Valparai Hills in Western Ghats (Anamallais(, a green carpet, Made of tea plantations covering a 3000 to 5000 feet high plateau that spreads over 217.87 Sq. km, is a paradise for nature lovers.
 The only pollution free Godly land on earth Prior to the beginning of plantations in the 1890s, it was a solid evergreen tropical forest.
 Even today, the hill is rich in flora and fauna.
 There is a huge population of elephants, panthers, tigers, lion tailed black monkeys, sambars, brown flying squirrels, bison's, bears, wild boars, wild dongs, wild goats and porcupines.
 Rare birds like jungle fowls, partridges, peafowls, greens and blue pigeons can be sighted often.
 Horn bills are in plenty.
 The present day plantations mostly consist of tea, coffee and pepper mostly owned by big corporate houses providing employment opportunities to thousands.
 Valparai is about 104 km from Coimbatore.

-Balaji Temple is about 9km from Valparai.
+Balaji Temple is about 9km from Valparai City.
 Balaji temple is owned by the Peria Karamalai tea industries situated in Karamalai tea estate.
 This temple is located in the midst of beautiful mountain and evergreen forest.
 Phone: 04253-222405

 Siddhi Vinayagar Temple